ismetdagli/HaX-CoNN/README.md

 #Overhead Analysis

 #TODO_Ismet-OR-Eymen

 -Build AlexNet DLA engine.

 -Build GPU engines for DenseNet GoogleNet Inc-res-v2 Inception MobileNet ResNet18 ResNet50 ResNet101 ResNet152 VGG16 VGG19

 -Run AlexNet DLA with each GPU engines.
 Collect data for each execution. it should execution of 121 DNNs Example:AlexnetDLA-DenseNetGPU, AlexnetDLA-GoogleNetGPU, AlexNet-InceptionGPU etc.

--Then, run z3 solver in an infinite loop and run the same executions of AlexnetDLA + GPU(any network)
+-Then, run z3 solver(src/dummy_z3_solver) in an infinite loop and run the same executions of AlexnetDLA + GPU(any network).
+Note: while(True) at Line 128 on z3_solver helps to run in an infinite loop.
+You can define a automated stopping mechanism to stop the code after all executions done. (not necessary but optional.
+If we leave as it is, it should not be an issue)

-Compare the results of executions(Alexnet ) with z3 and without z3.
+Compare the results of executions(each DNN on GPUs) with z3 and without z3.
+Comparison example: average exec time of Inception on GPU (when alexnet on DLA + z3 running ) / average exec time of Inception on GPU (when alexnet on DLA + no z3)

 #TODOS: